Risk-Team/CAVAanalytics/README.md

 - You tried to work with multiple climate models but found the process of computing climate indicators and then visualising the results hard

 **CAVAanalytics** addresses these issues by:

 - Providing streamlined access to CORDEX-CORE models for the whole world.
-This means that you don't need to download netCDF files, data requests are sent to THREDDS servers and you retrieve only the information you asked, directly in memory.
+This means that you don't need to download netCDF files, data requests are sent to THREDDS servers and you retrieve only the information you asked, directly in memory
 - Providing a framework to work with multiple models so that indicators calculation and visualization of results is extremely easy